 Cash and cash equivalents are carried in the statement of financial position at cost.
-For the purposes of the cash flow statement, cash and cash equivalents comprise cash at bank and in hand, short term deposits and bank overdraft (excluding restricted cash).
+For the purposes of the cash flow statement, cash and cash equivalents comprise cash at bank and in hand, short-term investments and bank overdraft (excluding restricted cash).
+Short-term investments that are included in cash and cash equivalents comprise highly liquid investments with maturities ranging between one and three months from the date of deposit or acquisition, and which are readily convertible to known amounts of cash without significant risk of change in value and which are held for the purpose of meeting short-term cash commitments rather than for investment or other purposes.